Get your home holiday-ready 🎄 SEE ALL IDEAS

 Tip: Resist the temptation to use a corded drill with a paddle attachment to mix grout.
 Automated mixing can introduce too many air bubbles, weakening the grout and potentially causing discoloration.

-STEP 5: Adjust grout consistency by adding powder or water.
+Step 5: Adjust the grout’s consistency by adding powder or water.

 If the grout is too dry and clumpy, moisten the sponge with water and squeeze just a dribble of water into the grout mix.
 Do this in gradual additions until achieving the right peanut butter texture.

-STEP 6: Let grout rest (slake) for up to 10 minutes.
+Step 6: Let the grout slake for up to 10 minutes.

-Allow the grout to “slake,” the term for letting it rest for five to 10 minutes so that the chemicals can bond.
-During slaking, moisture fully permeates all the powder; without proper slaking, grout will be weaker and more prone to cracking and chipping.
+Allow the grout to “slake,” the term for letting it rest for 5 to 10 minutes so that the chemicals can bond.
+During slaking, moisture fully permeates all the powder.
+Without proper slaking, grout will be weaker and more prone to cracking and chipping.
 Don’t worry—and don’t add water—if the grout seems a bit thicker after 10 minutes.

-STEP 7: Use a grout knife to mix thoroughly once more.
+Step 7: Use a grout knife to mix the grout thoroughly again.

-Mix your batch of grout thoroughly one more time, and get busy applying it to complete your DIY tile job.
+Mix your batch of grout thoroughly one more time, and get busy grouting the tile to complete your DIY tile job.

 FAQs